BBC: 1927–1939

-Throughout the 1930s, political broadcasts had been closely monitored by the BBC.
+Throughout the 1930s political broadcasts had been monitored by the BBC.
 In 1935, the BBC censored the broadcasts of Oswald Mosley and Harry Pollitt.
 Mosley was a leader of the British Union of Fascists, and Pollitt a leader of the Communist Party of Great Britain.
-They had been contracted to provide a series of five broadcasts on their parties' politics.
-The BBC, in conjunction with The Foreign Office of Britain, first suspended this series and ultimately cancelled it without the notice of the public.
-Less radical politicians faced similar censorship.
-In 1938, Winston Churchill proposed a series of talks regarding British domestic and foreign politics and affairs but was similarly censored.
-The censorship of political discourse by the BBC was a precursor to the total shutdown of political debate that manifested over the BBC's wartime airwaves.
+They were contracted to provide a series of five broadcasts on their parties' politics.
+The BBC, in conjunction with The Foreign Office of Britain, suspended this series and ultimately cancelled it without the notice of the public.
+Some politicians faced censorship.
+In 1938, Winston Churchill proposed a series of talks regarding British domestic and foreign politics and affairs but was censored.
+The censorship of political discourse by the BBC started the shutdown of the political debate that manifested over the BBC's wartime airwaves.
 The Foreign Office maintained that the public should not be aware of their role in the censorship.
-From 1935 to 1939, the BBC also attempted to unite the British Empire's radio waves, sending staff to Egypt, Palestine, Newfoundland, Jamaica, India, Canada and South Africa.
-Reith personally visited South Africa, lobbying for state-run radio programmes which was accepted by South African Parliament in 1936.
+From 1935 to 1939, the BBC attempted to unite the British Empire's radio waves, sending staff to Egypt, Palestine, Newfoundland, Jamaica, India, Canada and South Africa.
+Reith visited South Africa, lobbying for state-run radio programmes accepted by South African Parliament in 1936.
 A similar programme was adopted in Canada.
-Through collaboration with these state-run broadcasting centres, Reith left a legacy of cultural influence across the empire of Great Britain with his departure from the corporation in 1938.
+Through collaboration with these state-run broadcasting centres, Reith had an influence on the culture across the empire of Great Britain with his departure from the corporation in 1938.

-Experimental television broadcasts were started in 1929, using an electromechanical 30-line system developed by John Logie Baird.
-Limited regular broadcasts using this system began in 1934, and an expanded service (now named the BBC Television Service) started from Alexandra Palace in November 1936, alternating between an improved Baird mechanical 240-line system and the all-electronic 405-line Marconi-EMI system which had been developed by an EMI research team led by Sir Isaac Shoenberg.
+Experimental television broadcasts were started in 1929 using an electromechanical 30-line system developed by John Logie Baird.
+Limited regular broadcasts using this system began in 1932, and an expanded service (now named the BBC Television Service) started from Alexandra Palace in November 1936, alternating between an improved Baird mechanical 240-line system and the all-electronic 405-line Marconi-EMI system which had been developed by an EMI research team led by Sir Isaac Shoenberg.
 The superiority of the electronic system saw the mechanical system dropped early the following year, with the Marconi-EMI system the first fully electronic television system in the world to be used in regular broadcasting.